How Neglect Of Women's Health Impacts Society

 After women were allowed into the medical field, they continued to face barriers because of their gender.
 Harvard Medical School did not admit women until 1945, despite women continually requesting admission since 1847.
 Women were more likely to encounter sexual or gender-based harassment in their jobs as doctors or to be negatively assessed on a healthcare management evaluation as compared to men, both problems that persist to this day.

 The National Institutes of Health, the largest healthcare research organization in the United States, did not require researchers to include women in clinical trials until 1990.
 White cisgender men were considered the “standard,” and findings from trials exclusively evaluating this group were applied to the general population.
-The exclusion of women from research trials has led to several adverse outcomes, including a higher probability of female patients experiencing unpleasant side effects from drugs on the market today that were not adequately tested on female patients before being approved.
+The exclusion of women from research trials has led to several adverse outcomes, including a higher probability of female patients experiencing unpleasant side effects from medications on the market today that were not adequately tested on female patients before being approved.

 Getty/AnnaStills